 How long can I study abroad?

-Students may choose between a semester or 5-week program.
+Students may choose between a semester or summer program.

 Who gets to go?

 Students are eligible to study in Italy after a semester at the university, and must be in attendance at least one semester immediately prior to participating.